kiedtl/roguelike/doc/statuses.md

 You are on fire.

-- You have a 50% chance to take damage each turn.
+- You have a 33% chance to take damage each turn.
 - You spread fire to the tile you are on, if it isn't already on fire.

 See [fire.md](fire.md) for more details.

-## closed melee

-A status conferred by certain weapons.

-Gives a `melee%` bonus if you are in closed space, i.e. there are at least 5 walls adjacent to you (including in diagonal directions).

-See also: open melee.

 ## charged